 But if the originating bank still held your mortgage at the time of failure, you would receive documentation from the new owner with instructions on how to manage it going forward, and likely an accompanying grace period.

-The end result would be sending that monthly payment to a new address and having to setup your payment details with the new bank.
+The end result would be sending that monthly payment to a new address and having to set up your payments with the new bank.

 I know, it’s not that exciting; but if your bank does fail, be sure to keep a very close eye on your mortgage payments and watch out for scammers looking to take advantage of any confusion or misinformation.

 Ensure that the new owner of the mortgage is indeed the owner, and not a scam artist.